Frost-13/ImmersiveLabs/02_Encryption/README.md

 >this program contains a function “crack lcg(m, r1, r2, r3)”, where m is a positive integer, and r1, r2, and r3 are integers between 0 and m − 1, inclusive.
 This function
 returns a list [a, b], where a and b are the keys for an LCG, with modulus m, which outputs r1, r2, and r3 as its first three random numbers (i.e. r1 = R1 , r2 = R2 , and r3 = R3 ).  some cases, there may not be a solution.
 In that case, the program will output the list [0, 0]
+# 04_Substitution_Cipher
+- nomenclator.py
+> this program contains two functions called ‘encryptMessage’ and ‘decryptMessage’, which implement encryption and decryption respectively with a nomenclator.
+These functions each take 3 parameters: ‘subKey’, which contains a key to the simple substitution cipher (which is simply a permutation of the alphabet), ‘codeBook’, a dictionary matching some dictionary words to non-letter symbols (for example, a key could be ‘uncomfortable’, and its value could be ‘*’).
+Given a message to encrypt, it will consider each word one at a time: If the word is in the codebook, it will replace it with its corresponding symbol.
+If the word is not in the codebook, it will encipher it using the simple substitution cipher.
+- modified_simple_sub_hacker.py
+> this program is an improved version of a substitution cipher hacker which will decrypt the message without the key. however it leaves blanks in some words. i modified it so that it will go over the message again and fill in the blanks using regular expressions